RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 5.md

 But to do that would raise too much suspicion that something was wrong, would prompt more attention and questions than keeping a distance.

-"Miss Nolastnam speaking.
+"Miss Nolas'nam speaking.
 How can I direct your call?"

 "Dee, it's me again, sorry.
 I left my phone in Trouble's room.
 Can I ask you to come down to the hotel and cover the end of my shift?
 Beth will be here too, so you're not alone and without friends.
 Please?"